flkdnt/bss/Documentation/Architecture.md

 # Files

+This is a description of the files under the Source folder

 ## scheduler.sh

 The Scheduler is run by bss.service to validate the configuration file, and then create or modify any existing timers.